civicrm/civicrm-backdrop/modules/civicrm_group_roles/readme.txt

-This module provides two-way synchronization between Drupal Roles and CiviCRM based on rules defined by the administrator.
+This module provides two-way synchronization between Backdrop Roles and CiviCRM based on rules defined by the administrator.

 Note that for now, removing from a Role does NOT remove the user from the CiviCRM group, so be sure to remove them manually from the group if you need to do so.